-Join us for the Data Sciences Speaker Series/Temerty Centre Speaker Series with Prof. Melissa Haendel, Professor, Department of Medical Informatics and Clinical Epidemiology, School of Medicine, Oregon Health & Science University.
+Join us on May 23 for the Data Sciences Speaker Series/Temerty Centre Speaker Series with Prof. Melissa Haendel, Chief Research Informatics Officer at University of Colorado Anschutz Medical Campus, the director of the Center for Data to Health (CD2H), and an elected Fellow of the American Medical Informatics Association.
 This talk is co-sponsored by the Data Sciences Institute, and Temerty Centre for AI Research and Education in Medicine (T-CAIREM) at the University of Toronto.

 Talk Title: Making translational science go faster, better, together by harmonizing data

 Description: Addressing complex scientific challenges requires weaving together data from diverse sources, organisms, contexts, formats, and granularities, and building a coherent holistic view of this data landscape to address any given problem.
 Often in the aggregation process, many of the original connections within the data are lost.
 Moreover, it is difficult to infer connections without a common conceptual model.
 A common model is made possible by novel data integration strategies that leverage semantic technologies such as ontologies, knowledge graphs, and common modeling frameworks.
 However, it takes the people too; robust interdisciplinary collaboration and data access can advance translational science and innovation.
 This talk will discuss lessons learned in the context of rare disease diagnostics and mechanism discovery, as well as Real World Data collaborative analytics on COVID data.

 Time: 11:00 am – 12:00 pm ET